JesusRivera98/JavaBasicConcepts/README.md

 3	|public void write(int w)throws IOException{}|This methods writes the specified byte to the output stream.|
 4	|public void write(byte[] w)|Writes w.length bytes from the mentioned byte array to the OutputStream.

+File Navigation and I/O
+* File Class
+* FileReader Class
+* FileWriter Class
+--
+* **mkdir( ):** Creates a directory, returning true on success and false on failure.
+Failure indicates that the path specified in the File object already exists, or that the directory cannot be created because the entire path does not exist yet.
+* **mkdirs():** Creates both a directory and all the parents of the directory.

 ### Java Exceptions
 ### Final, static,
 ### Enumeration